Meet the Teachers

 What does she like most about her work?
 “It’s fun!
 I can’t imagine not working with kids.
 I also like being part of the larger community here at GFS.”
 Jenny grew up in Germantown, and has volunteered at both the Philadelphia Zoo and the Academy of Natural Sciences.
 She is an expert baker and cake decorator and also does beautiful craft projects, interests that she shares with the children in the Preschool.
 Jenny enjoys photography and maintains an archive of the first 10 years of the Preschool.
 She is involved with the Penn Literacy Network and traveled to Ireland as part of a teacher exchange.
 Jenny studied for a dual major BA in English and Spanish in Rhode Island, and then returned to Philadelphia and began working at the Preschool in 1986.
 Her husband Patrick works at GFS as well, and her two daughters are graduates.

-Marissa joined the Early Childhood Program in 2008, where she worked for two years in the Preschool before moving to the PreK.
+Marissa joined Early Childhood in 2008, where she worked for two years in the Preschool before moving to the PreK.
 Marissa received a BFA in sculpture from Marywood University and a MS in Elementary Education from Brooklyn College.
 Marissa is passionate about Global Education and with Art Teacher, Lili Sharpless, was awarded the Class of '52 Grant to visit peaceful preschools in Israel and the West Bank.
 Marissa's previous teaching experience included the Berkeley Carroll School in Brooklyn, NY, where she taught first grade and was also the director of the Studio Arts Mini-Camps program during the summer and seventh and eighth grade Language Arts Enrichment in a NYC Schools Under Registration Review (SURR) school.
 When not in the classroom, she enjoys spending time with her family and friends.
 Her two sons attend GFS.

 Lili Sharpless, Art Teacher

-Liliane (Lili) Sharpless has been working in the Early Childhood Program since 2011.
+Liliane (Lili) Sharpless has been working in Early Childhood since 2011.
 Although she received her first Masters Degree from the University of North Carolina at Greensboro in Travel, Tourism, and Hospitality, Lili always had a place in her heart for Early Education and decided to follow her calling.
 While she first returned in a general classroom role, Lili is an artist.
 As she gained skill and confidence as an educator, it became evident that she should combine her love of teaching and art, and she transitioned to Art Teacher.
 Her teaching practice focuses on helping children learn that creating art is a process.
 Children explore different media, techniques, and artists.
 Lili also teaches art in the Lower School and has recently embarked upon her second Master's degree—this time in Art Teaching.
 Lili’s family is deeply connected with both GFS and the Germantown Monthly Meeting.
 In fact, her Great Grandmother Grace Waring was a Kindergarten teacher at Germantown Friends School over 100 years ago!

 Victoria Spaeth, Music Teacher

 Vicki is a professional musician and songwriter who sings and plays guitar, ukulele, mandolin, banjo, glockenspiel, piano and bass.
 Vicki is devoted to preschool age children and will be releasing her first children's CD during the late autumn of 2014.
-She has taught preschool music extensively throughout the Philadelphia area with a variety of highly esteemed organizations before bringing her own program to the Germantown Friends ECP in 2012.
+She has taught preschool music extensively throughout the Philadelphia area with a variety of highly esteemed organizations before bringing her own program to Early Childhood in 2012.
 The Preschool has a special place in her heart since she attended from the age of 18 months until she entered the GFS Kindergarten.
 Vicki also teaches private guitar and ukulele lessons to all ages, as well as private general music lessons for children under the age of six.
 When not working with children or teaching, Vicki performs and writes all of the songs in her own band, Victoria Spaeth & The Spaeth Cadets.

 Carlie Sweeney, Yoga Teacher

 Carlie is a certified teacher in yoga for children.
 Yoga helps children to develop body awareness, balance, and strength.
 Additionally, yoga helps build concentration, increases confidence and positive self-image, and allows children to feel part of a healthy, non-competitive group.
 Carlie recognizes the many similarities between the yogic principles and Quaker values, which led her to join the GFS community.
-(For more information about Carlie, please see the "Teaching Support" tab.)

 Liz began her teaching career as an elementary school teacher in Philadelphia and Baltimore.
 She joined the ECP as a part-time assistant and has done everything being a co-teacher in the baby room to a pre-Kindergarten teacher.
 In 2017, Liz became the floater teacher and Director of Late Day.